-SEU characterization on the ESA monitor and two commercial SRAMs has been performed for the purpose of verifying the correctness of the SEU cross-section measurements under this type of pulsed proton beam.
+SEU characterization on the ESA monitor and two commercial SRAMs has been performed to verify the correctness of the SEU cross section measurements under this type of pulsed proton beam.
 A summary of the main characteristics of the three SRAMs under consideration is reported in Table III.

-These SRAMs have been widely characterized in several types of beams before [13, 20, 21] and have become golden references to characterize less standard beams.
+These SRAMs have been widely characterized in several types of beams before [13], [20], [21] and have become golden references to characterize less standard beams.
 The test configuration was similar to those employed elsewhere.
 To enable direct proton ionization testing, the SRAMs were irradiated at all energies without the package.
-Although, it must be remembered that the irradiation occurs with a degraded beam and in air, which may affect the resulting beam received by the devices.
+However, it must be remembered that irradiation occurs with a degraded beam and in the air, which may affect the resulting beam received by the devices.
 In addition, the Atmel SRAM (ESA Monitor) is not expected to have a direct proton ionization sensitivity, so measurements below 20 MeV had not been performed before in cyclotron facilities.

 All SRAMs were biased at 3.3 V I/O and written with a checkerboard pattern.
-To be noted that this is a physical checkerboard only for the Atmel SRAM, whereas it is a logical checkerboard for the ISSI and Cypress SRAMs.
-The memories were written before beam on and then read almost continuously under beam exposure, when this was long enough.
-Whenever exposure lasted for less than 10 seconds, the SRAMs were just read after exposure was completed.
+It is noted that this is a physical checkerboard only for the Atmel SRAM, whereas it is a logical checkerboard for the ISSI and Cypress SRAMs.
+The memories were written before the beam was on and then read almost continuously under beam exposure when this was long enough.
+Whenever exposure lasted for less than 10 s, the SRAMs were just read after exposure was completed.
 For the Atmel SRAM bits in error are not rewritten to the correct pattern, but kept in error so that the beam profile measurement function can be used.
-The readout was also performed at not very precise intervals and it takes about 20 seconds to complete.
-For the ISSI and Cypress SRAM the readout occurs at a regular frequency, each 1.5 seconds.
+The readout was also performed at not very precise intervals and it takes about 20 s to complete.
+For the ISSI and Cypress SRAM, the readout occurs at a regular frequency, each 1.5 s.
 The Cypress SRAM also has an embedded error correction code (ECC) that was disabled for the purpose of the tests.

-Fig. 11.
-Proton SEU cross sections of the ESA Monitor measured at PSI and Quirónsalud for various beam energies.

 Fig. 12.
-Proton SEU cross sections of the ISSI measured at UMCG, RADEF and Quirónsalud for various beam energies.
+Proton SEU cross sections of the ISSI measured at UMCG, RADEF, and Quirónsalud for various beam energies.

+Fig. 13.
+Proton SEU cross sections of the Cypress measured at UMCG, CNA, and Quirónsalud for various beam energies.

-When using a pulsed and highly concentrated beam, what one may expect is to see potential concentration of errors that may arise as a result of localized row, column or block SEFIs or micro-latchup.
-These may occur, in particular, when the SRAM is read during exposure, but it may occur also even for after exposure readouts for extremely pulsed beams, e.g., < ns pulse duration.
-As a result of these non-linear flash effects [22], the SEU cross section may erroneously be overestimated.
+When using a pulsed and highly concentrated beam, what one may expect is to see the potential concentration of errors that may arise as a result of localized row, column or block SEFIs or microlatchup.
+These may occur, in particular, when the SRAM is read during exposure, but it may occur also even after exposure readouts for extremely pulsed beams, for example, <ns pulse duration.
+As a result of these nonlinear flash effects [22], the SEU cross section may erroneously be overestimated.

-The SEU cross section collected for these SRAMs at Quirónsalud can be compared with those recovered elsewhere [13, 20, 21] for proton energies between 2.5 and 230 MeV.
+The SEU cross section collected for these SRAMs at Quirónsalud can be compared with those recovered elsewhere [13], [20], [21] for proton energies between 2.5 and 230 MeV.
 These data were collected at either PSI, UMCG, the University of Jyväskylä (RADEF) [23], in Finland, or the Centro Nacional de Aceleradores (CNA) [24], in Spain.
 Figs. 11-13 provide the direct SEU cross section comparison as a function of proton energy for the three SRAMs.
 Error bars on cross sections are calculated with 95% confidence level and assuming a 10% uncertainty on the fluence.
 The latter applies to both the data collected at Quirónsalud as well as those collected at cyclotrons.
 Error bars for the energy of the proton beams were also added for the degraded runs from 2.5 to 20 MeV.
-This error bars were based on the 1-sigma of the quasi-Gaussian distributions simulated in Fig. 5.
+These error bars were based on the 1σ of the quasi-Gaussian distributions simulated in Fig. 5.